Garmin Enduro 3 vs Suunto Race

 Frequently Asked Questions

-Garmin Enduro 3 excels if you value unrivaled battery life: up to 90 days in smartwatch mode with solar.
-Suunto Race is better if you prioritize vibrant 1.43” amoled screen with sapphire crystal durability.
-Pick based on your budget and daily use.
+Garmin Enduro 3 is the better choice if you prioritize unrivaled battery life: up to 90 days in smartwatch mode with solar.
+Suunto Race wins if you value vibrant 1.43” amoled screen with sapphire crystal durability.
+Both are rated highly (5★ vs 4.2★), so consider your specific needs and budget.

 Affiliate disclosure